Mahasvan/MunHelper/README.md

 ## Usage

-- Before using anything, update the chromadb database.
+- Before using anything, update the ChromaDB database.
   - If using the Documentation WebUI:
     - Visit the API Documentation at `http://localhost:5000`.
     - Run the `/manage/update-chromadb` endpoint.
+  - If using the Frontend:
+    - Hold on, I'm working on something.
-  - Otherwise, perform a GET request on the /manage/update-chromadb and wait for the resolutions to populate.
+  - Otherwise, perform a **GET** request on the `/manage/update-chromadb` endpoint and wait for the resolutions to populate.
 - They will now persist on local storgage.
-- If you wish to delete this, delete the `chroma-data` volume on Docker.
+- If you wish to delete this data, delete the `chroma-data` volume on Docker.
   - ```shell
     docker volume ls
     ```